Let Our Thai Yoga Massage Heal You From the Inside Out.

 More info on Thai Yoga Massage

-Thai massage is a holistic style of bodywork based on an ancient therapeutic practise created in Thailand over 2,500 years ago.
-It entails applying pressure and stretches along the body’s energy lines, also known as “sen lines,” as well as assisted yoga postures and deep breathing techniques.
+Thai massage is a holistic style of bodywork based on an ancient therapeutic practice created in Thailand over 2,500 years ago.
+It involves applying pressure and stretches along the body’s energy lines, also known as “sen lines,” along with assisted yoga postures and deep breathing techniques.
 The massage therapist manipulates the client’s body with their hands, elbows, knees, and feet to facilitate the passage of energy, fostering relaxation, flexibility, and overall well-being.
 The massage is usually given on a mat or firm mattress on the floor, with the client remaining fully clothed throughout.

 - Pregnancy